aprilmintacpineda/js-carousel/README.md

 # JS-Carousel

 Vanilla JS carousel for the web.
+[See demo](https://aprilmintacpineda.github.io/js-carousel/).

 ---